KirilGeorgiev247/Design-patterns/Behavioral/Memento/README.md

 # Memento

-**uUsed to capture and externalize an object's internal state so that the object can be restored to this state later**
+**Used to capture and externalize an object's internal state so that the object can be restored to this state later**

 + useful in scenarios where you need to provide an undo mechanism or keep a history of an object's states